What Is Panning In Music Production

 Panning has been a part of analog recording for decades and digital audio workstations all feature the ability to pan your music.
 Learning how to use panning is one of the most important skills to have as an audio engineer or music producer to create interest in their music.

-What is Panning In Music Production
+What is Panning in Music?

-Technically speaking, an audio pan takes an existing mono track or stereo sound and sends it through the left and right channels found in a stereo field.
+Technically speaking, an audio pan or panning in music takes an existing mono track or stereo sound and sends it through the left and right channels found in a stereo field.
 By taking certain instruments and pulling them out of the “center,” you can draw more attention to them.
 You can have a guitar appear on the left of the spectrum while other instruments are heard on the right.

 Panning techniques allow you to control the position of your instruments, backup vocals, and other sounds along the stereo image.
 Pan pots or sliders are used to mix sounds when engineering a song.
 For the best results, certain sounds and instruments should be panned in a mix in specific areas.